TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/56 - Titus/Titus 1/Titus 1.11.md

 ---

-whose mouths must be stopped; men who overthrow whole houses, teaching things which they ought not, for filthy lucre's sake.
+whose mouths must be stopped; men who overthrow whole houses, teaching things which they ought not, for dishonest gain's sake.